 Don't know any more about it than that.

-He's uh is a great friend of this program.
+He's a great friend of this program.

-This is one of the first reporters to actually uh opine in journalism and get away with it.
+This is one of the first reporters to actually opine in journalism and get away with it.

 His hip's been sore from basketball for a few weeks.